-The Clouds, first performed in 423 BC at the Dionysia, is Aristophanes’s masterpiece, though it received only third place at the festival.
+The Clouds, first performed in 423 BC at the Dionysia, is Aristophanes’s masterpiece despite receiving a mere third place at the Dionysia festival.
 Aristophanes’s earlier plays had all been a string of successes.
 There is a rumor that, in anger at his loss over the Clouds, Aristophanes edited the original manuscript.
 This is referenced in the play’s first parabasis.
 We cannot know how much of our inherited play has been revised.
-Nevertheless, his comedy remains hilarious satire of Socrates, and of the decadent Athenian enlightenment in ancient Athens.
-The Clouds is one of a very few artistic portrayals of Socrates in Western literature.
+Nevertheless, his comedy remains a hilarious satire of Socrates, and of the decadent Athenian enlightenment in ancient Athens.
+The Clouds is one of a very few contemporaneous artistic portrayals of Socrates in Western literature.

 However, Socrates is merely a symptom of a broader Athenian decay.
 The cause of the action in the play is Strepsiades’s indebtedness.
 Why is he in debt?
 Because his long-haired son, Pheidippides, has a passion for expensive horse racing.
 The new generation in Athens lives a kind of hedonistic lifestyle, while the old generation of merchants supports it.
 This whole scene is taking place within the context of the Peloponnesian War, a foreign war that appears largely irrelevant to the main characters in the play.
 Within this context, Socrates appears silly, unproductive, and perhaps even counterproductive.
 Aristophanes, the comic poet, represents the voice of the demos, in its blame of Socrates for the ills that have befallen Athens, a charge which Socrates notes in Plato’s Apologia.